johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 #### CoCa

-- <b>Co</b>ntrastive <b>Ca</b>ptioner (CoCa) is an image-text encoder-decoder foundation model pretrained jointly with a contrastive and a captioning loss, which makes it a combination of contrastive approaches like CLIP and generative methods.
-- decoder is decoupled into two parts, a unimodal decoder and a multimodal decoder
-- omit cross-attention in unimodal decoder layers to encode text-only representations, and cascade multimodal decoder layers cross-attending to image encoder outputs to learn multimodal image-text representation

 <p align="justify">
+The <b>Contrastive Captioner (CoCa)</b> is an advanced image-text encoder-decoder foundation model that integrates both contrastive and captioning techniques.
+Pretrained with a combination of contrastive loss and captioning loss, CoCa combines contrastive methods like CLIP with generative approaches.
+In CoCa, the decoder is split into two components: a <b>unimodal decoder</b> and a <b>multimodal decoder</b>.
+The unimodal decoder is responsible for encoding text-only representations and omits cross-attention, while the multimodal decoder employs cross-attention to interact with image encoder outputs, learning multimodal image-text representations.
+The model is trained with a contrastive loss between unimodal image and text embeddings, alongside a captioning loss applied to the multimodal decoder's outputs, which autoregressively predict text tokens.
+By sharing the computational graph, CoCa efficiently computes both training objectives with minimal overhead.
 </p>

 {{< figure align=center alt="CoCa model architecture, training objectives and pseudocode" src="/imgs/vlms/coca_architecture.png" width=100% caption="Figure 9.
 Overview of the CoCa model architecture and training objectives [10]">}}

 <p align="justify">
-- quick transfer to downstream tasks with zero-shot transfer or minimal task adaptation
+CoCa is pretrained from scratch by treating annotated image labels as text.
+This pretraining process utilizes two major datasets: ALIGN, which contains approximately 1.8 billion images paired with alt-text, and JFT-3B, an internal dataset with over 29.5k classes.
+In the case of JFT-3B, the labels are treated as alt-text for training purposes.
+This pretraining setup enables CoCa to transfer quickly to downstream tasks, either through zero-shot transfer or with minimal task-specific adaptation, making it highly versatile for a range of applications.
 </p>

 #### CM3leon